MarianaGCosta/Processamento-de-dados-em-portugues-brasileiro/README.md

 -----

 ## Stopwords selection
 We organized the stopwords into a dictionary, grouping them by word classes.
-This structure allows you to select relevant stopwords for your data cleaning to align with the specific goals of your text processing.
+This structure allows you to select relevant stopwords for your data cleaning to align with the goals of text processing.

 ``` Python
 def select_stopwords(stopwords, word_classes, remove_list = None):